-4. Where can my pharmacy obtain supplies for performing in-store point-of-care PCR testing and pre-assembled kits for dispensing (digital) self-collection kits or lab-based PCR testing and?
+4. Where can my pharmacy obtain supplies for performing in-store point-of-care PCR testing or lab-based PCR testing?

-Eligible pharmacies can order pre-assembled OLIS Digital Self-Collection Kits, other testing supplies, as well as materials needed for performing point-of-care PCR tests using ID NOWTM through the following website at no cost: PPE Supply Portal - Sign In (ontario.ca).
-Pharmacies must be approved by the Ministry to proceed with publicly funded COVID-19 testing and OLIS Digital Self Collection before test kits may be ordered.
-Please note that at this time, ID NOWTM (point-of-care PCR test) is only being offered in select pharmacies in Northern Ontario.
+Eligible pharmacies can order testing supplies, as well as materials needed for performing point-of-care PCR tests using ID NOW® through the following website at no cost: PPE Supply Portal - Sign In (ontario.ca).
+Pharmacies must be approved by the Ministry to proceed with publicly funded COVID-19 testing before test kits may be ordered.
+Please note that at this time, ID NOW® (point-of-care PCR test) is only being offered in select pharmacies in Northern Ontario.
+Note, as of April 30, 2025, only pharmacies that already have point-of-care testing devices (i.e. the ID NOW® instrument) and have already been onboarded on the Ontario Laboratories Information System Mobile Order and Results Entry (OLIS-MORE) platform are eligible to order testing supplies and materials needed for performing in-store point-of-care PCR testing.